Najadvk/KQL/token-theft-detection/Readme.md

 This repo contains curated KQL queries that help security analysts and incident responders detect suspicious activities such as token theft, unauthorized OAuth usage, and other identity-related threats.

-Queries are designed for use with Microsoft Sentinel, Azure Monitor, or directly in Entra ID sign-in logs.

 ---